bokotomo/PhotoMessageAI/README.md

 2 image_converter run python script so you set Python's PATH that can run OpenCV , to apacheUser.
 Method 1

-    you add this code to response.sh
+    you add this code to ./image_converter/response.sh
     export PATH=PYTHON'S PATH:$PATH

 Method 2